pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 The very position is on top of the operator which can be "shuffled", i.e. Window operator so far.

-The very moment, means the following conditions should be met:
+The very moment, means all of the following conditions should be met:

 - The corresponding parallelism switch variable is on.
 As to Window operator, the value of variable `tidb_window_concurreny` should be more than 1.
 - The NDV (Number of Dinstict Values) of `PARTITION BY` columns should be more than 1.
-- The parallel should be effective enough.
-As to Window operator, when the child of Window operator meets the property requirement (i.e. enforced sorting is not necessary), the parallelism is not effective enough.
+- The parallelism should be effective enough.
+As to Window operator, when the child of Window operator meets the sorted property requirement (i.e. enforced sorting is not necessary), the parallelism is not effective enough.
 See "Benchmarks" section for detail.

 (_Notice that Window operator implements grouping in a "streaming" manner.
 So if data source is not sorted on the `PARTITION BY` columns, a Sorting would be enforced.
 Moreover, `SORT BY` clause in Window operator requires sorted property of data source too._)